thom4parisot/thom4.net/source/_posts/2015/downscaling-phase-3.md

 # Phase 2 — housing

-I moved to London in March 2012.
-Here, for **£700 per month**, I can only afford a *10m^2 room* in a Zone 2 shared house.
+I moved in London in March 2012.
+Here — for **£700 per month** —  I can only afford a *10m^2 room* in a Zone 2 shared house.
 For £700 per month in Bordeaux, I could afford a *100m^2 flat* in the historical area of the city.

 **I cannot complain: I have a job and I can sleep everyday at the same place**, with a solid roof over my head.